szw/vim-maximizer/README.md

 It is meant to be mapped in many ways by the user himself.
 See [Configuration](#configuration) to get some examples.

-Upon the first invocation of the command, Vim-Maximizer saves dimensions and positions of all windows in the current tab, and then it performs maximization of the active window.
-The second time the command is invoked, Maximizer restores all windows to the previously saved positions and the cycle repeats.
+When the current window is not in maximized state, Vim-Maximizer saves dimensions and positions of all windows in the current tab, and then it performs maximization of the active window.
+The second time the command is invoked, Maximizer restores all windows to the previously saved positions.

 <div id="configuration"></div>
 Configuration